neopass/neopass/README.md

   useBuiltinValidators: true, // default

   /**
-   * These validators are run when `neopass.validate` is called, and
+   * These validators are run when `validate` is called, and
    * reference built-in validators registered automatically.
    *
    * Each validator is called in sequence and any errors produced